Deci-AI/super-gradients/documentation/source/Losses.md

 ```python
 from super_gradients.common.object_names import Losses
 ```
-Then simply instead of "cross_entropy", use
+Then simply instead of "LabelSmoothingCrossEntropyLoss", use
 ```python
 Losses.CROSS_ENTROPY
 ```